 If you’re born in North Korea, you’ll probably never be allowed to leave North Korea.
 Under Kim Jong-Un’s totalitarian regime, it’s illegal for anyone who lives in an isolated nation to leave without the state’s consent.
 Very few people ever receive such consent because they must either be visiting relatives in China or be traveling for professional purposes.
 Those who are lucky enough — or pay enough — to be allowed to leave are issued an “ordinary” passport.
 These travel documents are only temporary and must be given back upon returning to the country.
 North Korean passport

 There are also diplomatic and official passports given to high-ranking politicians and economic bureaucrats.
 Still, even these are only valid for five years and must be returned after each travel.
 Because of this, the North Korean passport is one of the rarest in the world.
 North Korean passport

-The earliest passports of the Korean Peninsula were issued in 1902 by the Korean Empire, with two types, a trading passport, and a travel passport.
+The earliest passports of the Korean Peninsula were issued in 1902 by the Korean Empire, in two types, a trading passport, and a travel passport.
 The passports have Chinese text as well as English and French translations.
-North Korean passports were first issued in the 1950s with passports in Korean, Russian, and Chinese, while the current passport has Korean and English only.
+North Korean passports were first issued in the 1950s with Korean, Russian, and Chinese passports, while the current passport has Korean and English only.